Bartending school reminds me of a conversation I once overheard between a head chef and an aspiring chef.

 Live training sessions & courses (including legit bartending schools) are also an option.
 But things you can re-visit are the best.

 If you choose the self-study route, a solid bartender’s guide (like this one) is your best bet.

 Is Bartending School Worth It?

-If you do choose to take formal bartending classes, make sure you do your research because you want to avoid those scammy bartending schools at all costs.
+Finally, if you choose to take live bartending classes, remember to do some thorough research first because you want to avoid the scammy ones at all costs.

 I hope this article has helped answer your questions.
 If you have anymore, please leave them in the comments section below.